 Students often learn best when exposed to the same material in different ways.
 This is especially true of practical learning tasks, which, if presented in a distracting, field environment, are often not absorbed.
 We will create a series of high quality video learning resources, available to several different subjects, that can be used to expose students to trapping and handling techniques for vertebrate organisms.
 These videos will be used prior to field research by students, and reinforced in the field by actual experience trapping and handling these organisms.

-External review of Master of Public Health and Master of Public Health Tropical Medicine Programs to enhance optimal postgraduate learning opportunities
+External review of Master of Public Health (MPH) and Master of Public Health Tropical Medicine Programs (TM/MPH) to enhance optimal postgraduate learning opportunities

-The MPH&TM/ MPH are large JCU postgraduate programs with the MPH&TM being one of only two such named programs in the world.
+The MPH and TM/MPH are large JCU postgraduate programs with the MPH and TM being one of only two such named programs in the world.
 Students are attracted to these programs for the reputation in delivering curriculum that covers core public health competencies and for unique elective subject offerings that allow the program to be tailored to meet future career aspirations.
 External review/benchmarking are key elements of quality assurance and are particularly important where no accrediting body exists.
 This review provides an opportunity to assess currency/ rigour of curriculum and assessment in producing competent public health graduates and identify areas for improvement.

-Sandra Downing, Dr Kris McBain-Rigg, A/Prof. Sue Devine, Felicity Smith, Dave Sellars, Dr Steph Topp & a post-grad student rep.
+Sandra Downing, Dr Kris McBain-Rigg, A/Prof. Sue Devine, Felicity Smith, Dave Sellars, Dr Steph Topp and a post-grad student rep.

 Mapping the first year postgraduate journey: Supporting the transition into higher education